OpenResearchCommunicationSystem/Proof-Of-Concept-Leak-Site-Reader-/README.md

 — a site that hosts leaked email archives from Iranian government ministries, state-owned enterprises, sanctioned financial institutions, and affiliated front companies.

-**The choice of this dataset has nothing to do with any animus toward Iran or its people.**
+**The choice of this dataset has nothing to do with any animus toward Iran, it's government, or its people.**
 Iranian email leaks were selected for a specific and practical reason: the content does not contain information that would be considered classified or sensitive in Western or English-speaking countries.
-This made it legally unambiguous material to use for building and demonstrating forensic tooling in a government-contractor context.
+This made it legally unambiguous material to use for building and demonstrating forensic tooling in western countries.

-We want to be direct about this: the Iranian people have suffered enormously under the regime whose internal communications appear in these leaks.
-The entities documented here — sanctions-evasion networks, currency manipulation operations, filtering committees, and oil-revenue front companies — represent the machinery of that regime, not its citizens.
-This tool exists to make that kind of institutional behaviour easier to trace and document, not to cast any shadow on Iran's people or culture.

 The Leak Data Reader framework is fully source-agnostic.
 The same codebase can be pointed at any publicly available leaked email corpus regardless of national origin.